Banff, Portsoy and Strathisla Railway: Takeover by the Great North of Scotland Railway

 The extension to Buckie was not started, but in 1865 the Banffshire Directors cheerfully reported that "the line continues to be satisfactorily worked by the Great North of Scotland Railway".

-The Company got an Act dated 30 July 1866 to allow extension of the time for the construction of the line to Portgordon by one year, but significantly the Act granted optional powers for amalgamation with the Great North of Scotland Railway.
+The Great North of Scotland Railway (Amalgamation) Act 1866 (29 & 30 Vict. c. cclxxxviii) dated 30 July 1866 allowed extension of the time for the construction of the line to Portgordon by one year, but significantly also granted optional powers for amalgamation with the Great North of Scotland Railway.